swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

 between eIDAS attributes and a Swedish identity number (see [section 3.3.2](#the-mappedpersonalidentitynumber-and-personalidentitynumberbinding-attribute)).

-The eIDAS attribute set comprises of “added” and “converted” attributes.
+The eIDAS attribute set consists of “added” and “converted” attributes.

 **Added attributes**: Attributes that are not provided by the member state node, but added by the